ghacks Technology News

-If you choose to delete the cache whenever Firefox exits it’s gone, right ?
-Wrong !
-Sure, it got deleted from the hard disk but every file recovery utility, like Recuva, will be able to restore the deleted cache which means that everyone may take a look at each and every website that you visited during your last browsing session.
+If you choose to delete the cache whenever Firefox exits it's gone, right?
+Wrong!
+Sure, it got deleted from the hard disk but every file recovery utility, like Recuva, can be used to restore the deleted cache.

-Ramdisks make sense in many situations, especially if you have enough RAM so that the Ramdisk gets a decent amount of it.
+Ramdisks are useful in many situations, especially if you have enough RAM so that the Ramdisk gets a decent amount of it.
 As a quick explanation, a Ramdisk is a temporary disk in your RAM.
 It has a drive letter and behaves like any hard drive or USB device that is connected to your computer.

 The benefit is that it is faster than a hard drive because RAM is faster than hard drives and that everything that gets written to it will be gone once you restart the computer.